-Presentation Rubric 1 2 3 4 Organization Listener cannot Listener has difficulty Student presents Student presents information understand presentation following presentation information in logical in logical, interesting because there is no sequence of information. because student jumps around. sequence which listener can follow. sequence which listener can follow.
+Presentation Rubric 1 2 3 4 Organization Listener cannot understand presentation because there is no sequence of information.
+Listener has difficulty following presentation because student jumps around.
+Student presents information in logical sequence which listener can follow.
+Student presents information in logical, interesting sequence which listener can follow.
 Subject Knowledge Student does not appear to have grasp of information being conveyed.
 Student appears uncomfortable with information being conveyed.
 Student is at ease with information being conveyed.
 Student demonstrates full knowledge of information beyond the average student.
 Visuals Student uses excessive graphics or no graphics at all.
 Student occasionally uses graphics that rarely support text and presentation.
 Student's graphics relate to text and presentation with most graphics reinforcing information in a new way.
 Student's graphics explain and reinforce text and presentation in a new way or offer additional information.
 Mechanics Student's presentation has excessive spelling errors and/or grammatical errors.
 Presentation has significant misspellings and/or grammatical errors.
 Presentation has some misspellings and/or grammatical errors.
 Presentation has no misspellings or grammatical errors with easy to read format.
 Delivery Student mumbles, incorrectly pronounces terms, and speaks too softly to be heard.
 Student's voice is low or difficult to understand and incorrectly pronounces terms.
 Listener has difficulty hearing presentation.
 Student's voice is clear and pronounces most words correctly.
-Listener can hear presentation with some white noise/ background noise. and correct, precise
+Listener can hear presentation with some white noise/ background noise.
+Student uses a clear voice and correct, precise pronunciation of terms.
+Student is engaging when talking and listener can hear presentation without background noise.